 - Make sure the Due days column is in General Format.

-Let’s do the same thing which was done in example 2 but here instead of calculating months we will calculate years.
-Moreover, we need to change our dataset for this example.
-So, here we will have new columns named Received Date and Stored Time (Year).
+Let’s do the same thing that was done in example 2 but here instead of calculating months, we will calculate years.
+We will have new columns named Received Date and Stored Time (Year).

 Steps: